chrisjamiecarter/exercise-tracker/README.md

     - [x] ExerciseController
     - [x] ExerciseService
     - [x] ExerciseRepository
-- [x] Dependency injection must be usedto access the repository from the controller.
+- [x] Dependency injection must be used to access the repository from the controller.

 ### Additional Requirements